Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Low-bit Training Framework

 \textbf{Inter-group MACs} As for the inter-group calculation, each element in $\bm{S^{(p)}}$ is a $\langle E, 2\rangle$ number obtained by multiplying two $\langle E, 1\rangle$ numbers.
 So it can be calculated by shift (multiplying the power of two) and addition as:

 where the three cases correspond to $\bm{Man^{(p)}}[co,ci]$=00, $\bm{Man^{(p)}}[co,ci]$=01/10, and $\bm{Man^{(p)}}[co,ci]$=11, respectively.
-The index $n$ is ommited for simplicity and $x$ is used to denote the original 2-dimension spatial indexes $x, y$.
+The index $n$ is ommited for simplicity and $x$ is used to denote the original 2-dimension spatial indexes $x, y$. \\

-To summarize, in the MLS format, the element-wise exponent is 2-bit instead of 5-bit, thus the \textbf{intra-group accumulation} is simplified to use 32-bit integers.
-On the other hand, due to the special format of group-wise scaling, $\bm{S^{(p)}}$ has a simple format, and the \textbf{inter-group accumulation} to calculate $\bm{Z}$ can be implemented efficiently on hardware without floating-point multiplication.
-Finally, the multiplication with the tensor-wise floating-point scale $S_t^{(z)}$ in Eq.~\ref{eq:groupwise_scale} can usually be omitted: $S_t^{(z)}$ only needs to be multiplied with the tensor-wise floating-point scale in the following layer instead of the feature map, as long as there is no following element-wise addition on $Z$ with another tensor.
+\textbf{Summarize of the convolution energy efficiency of the MLS format} In the MLS format, \textit{the element-wise exponent} is 2-bit instead of 5-bit, thus the \textbf{intra-group accumulation} is simplified to use 32-bit integers.
+On the other hand, due to the special format of \textit{group-wise scaling factor}, $\bm{S^{(p)}}$ has a simple format, and the \textbf{inter-group accumulation} to calculate $\bm{Z}$ can be implemented efficiently on hardware without floating-point multiplication.
+Finally, the multiplication with the \textit{tensor-wise floating-point scaling factor} $S_t^{(z)}$ in Eq.~\ref{eq:groupwise_scale} can usually be omitted: $S_t^{(z)}$ only needs to be multiplied with the tensor-wise floating-point scale in the following layer instead of the feature map, as long as there is no following element-wise addition on $Z$ with another tensor.